 These financial statements are presented on a going concern basis.
-The Groups projections for the next 12 months, which have been revised for a plausible downside scenario due to Covid-19, and downside sensitivity analysis against its projections along with closing cash balances of £1.7m and undrawn revolving credit facilities of £0.5m at 31 March 2020 provide the Directors a reasonable expectation that the Group will have adequate financial resources to continue in operation for the foreseeable future.
-Detailed considerations by the Directors are detailed in note 4 on page 57.
+The Groups projections for the next 12 months, and downside sensitivity analysis against its projections along with closing cash balances of £2,370,000 and undrawn overdraft facility of £500,000 at 31 March 2021 provide the Directors a reasonable expectation that the Group will have adequate financial resources to continue in operation for the foreseeable future.
+Detailed considerations by the Directors are detailed in note 4 on page 55.